ess-dmsc/kafka-to-nexus/documentation/status.md

 Then it will continue sending status messages as described above.

 If the file-writer is unhappy with the command then it will respond with three messages.
-Firstly, a START message to acknowledge the request, like so:
+A START message to acknowledge the request, like so:

 ```json
 {